Michael S. Tomczyk

 In February 2011, IBM's Watson computer won a special edition of the Jeopardy game show, defeating two human champions.
 This was a truly impressive demonstration of artificial intelligence.
 Admittedly, there were some limits and flaws in Watson's capabilities, and even IBM admits that we haven't quite reached the level of the nefarious HAL in Arthur C. Clarke's 2001: A Space Odyssey.
 Incidentally, HAL transliterates to IBM if you move each letter one letter foward in the alphabet (H=I, A=B, L+M).
 We've come a long way since the VIC-20 became the first million-seller microcomputer - the accompanying picture shows me with my mentor, Commodore founder Jack Tramiel, celebrating the one millionth VIC-20.
 (By the way, yes, I know - I had a lot more hair in those days!)

-Developing a "Nose for the Future" - The best compliment I ever received came from Jack Tramiel the founder of Commodore the personal computer company.
+Developing a "Nose for the Future" - The best compliment I ever received came from Jack Tramiel the founder of Commodore the personal computer company, who told me I had a "nose for the future."
 I joined Commodore as assistant to the president on April Fool's Day (1980) and within a few weeks I was in charge of the first affordable home computer (VIC-20).
 The VIC-20 and the next generation Commodore 64 helped grow the company from $150 million in revenues to over $1 billion in 3 years.
 On my first day with the company, I found myself in a meeting in London, England where Jack announced he wanted a new low-cost computer.
 He said, "We make computers for the masses, not the classes."
 Only 3 or 4 people out of 25 managers were in favor of tnew small computer.
 The second day, Jack told the group: "The Japanese are coming, so we will become the Japanese."
 That silenced the opposition, but the reality was, there were still only a handful of us that wanted to make this computer.
 When I got back to our offices in San Jose, I wrote a 30 page memo -- on the cover I drew a happy face with a beard and mustache.
 I tossed it on Jack's desk.
 "What's this?" he asked.
 "That's everything that needs to be done for the new computer.
 Make sure whoever's in charge makes that happen."
 A week later after showing my memo to Jack came into my office and tossed the memo on my desk.
 "What's that?"
 I asked.
 "That's everything that needs to be done with the new computer.
 Make sure it happens.
 I've told everyone involved that everything needs to be run by you.
 Nobody involved reports to you, so you'll have to do this by persuasion, but you have my authority."

 That afternoon, Jack made this formal in a management meeting and as part of the announcement he said, "Michael has a better nose for the future than anyone in the company...except me."
 Actually, what Jack called a 'nose for the future' is what management researchers today call 'product champions' - my product team, who I dubbed the "VIC Commandos" - were what we now call a 'skunkworks.'
 When something needs to be developed that nobody understands or believes in, you need to find knowledgeable, visionary evangelistic leaders who will push, pull, cajole, maneuver, inspire, and do what is needed to bring a radical or disruptive innovation to the market.
 I consider myself fortunate and privileged to have played a role in the birth of the home computer, which earned me a listing in Wikipedia and a few other honors.
 My book The Home Computer Wars (1984) has become a collector's item.
 I receive a few emails every year from people around the world thanking me for introducing them to home computing, which got them started in computing and changed their lives.
 Can you teach someone to do this today?
 I believe so.
 You can train someone to develop a 'nose' for wine, or fine food, or innovation.
 But if for some reason you can't train them, you can find people with the kind of spark and drive and creativity and perseverance that are needed to develop radical, disruptive innovations like the first home computer...or the first regenerated organs...or the first gene therapy...or $100 DNA test...or invisibility cloaks...fuel cells...net-zero buildings...or anything else you can imagine.